ffgama/swarmsensing/README.md

+# SWARM SENSING

-**PROJECT: SWARM SENSING - ANOMALY DETECTION BASED ON RECORDS BEES ACTIVITIES.
+**PROJECT: ANOMALY DETECTION BASED ON RECORDS BEES ACTIVITIES.

 Description: Anomaly detection using traditional techniques such as KNN (distance measure) and LOF (density measure) based on records bees activities.